premiering/tokei-skap/README.md

-# 🪁 tokei-skap
+# tokei-skap
-The bot that's always watching...
-A statistics bot for skap.io, which sits in game and collects data about areas which have been reached.
-It provides a public API for fetching this data.
+Bot that joins the skap.io game and collects data, then provides an API on the data

 ## Using the public API
 The public tokei-skap API lives on https://tokei.nightly.pw.

 ### Fetching timely leaderboards
-Timely leaderboards are leaderboards that are sorted by the fastest to reach a certain area.
-The time starts when you enter the first area of a level, and ends when you reach the target area.
+Timely leaderboards are sorted by the fastest to reach the area.
+Time is started when you entering the first area of a level, and ends when reaching the target area.
-#### Request format
+#### Request URL
 `https://tokei.nightly.pw/api/leaderboard/timely`

-Your request should contain an `area` as a search param.
+#### Required search param: `area`

 Options are `Exodus 50 VICTORY`, `Exodus 100 VICTORY`, `Exodus 150 VICTORY`, `Space Advanced 20 VICTORY`, `Infernus 25`, `Inferno 25`, and `Nightmare 20`.

-You can also optionally add a limit to the results by adding a `limit` search param.
+#### Optional search param: `limit`

 It can at most be 250 and is by default 35.

-Example: to fetch the leaderboards for `Exodus 50 VICTORY` with the limit 50, your URL would be `https://tokei.nightly.pw/api/leaderboard/timely?area=Exodus 50 VICTORY&limit=50`.
+i.e. to fetch the `Exodus 50 VICTORY` leaderboard with limit 50, URL would be `https://tokei.nightly.pw/api/leaderboard/timely?area=Exodus 50 VICTORY&limit=50`.
 #### Response format
 An example response:
 ```json